pliakas/roukou-junit-features/README.md

 # JUNIT5 Demo

-his is a sample application that demonstrates the core features of JUnit 5, especially the JUnit Jupiter programming model.
+This is a sample application that demonstrates the core features of JUnit 5, especially the JUnit Jupiter programming model.

-In addition, demos are provided for using the _Spring TestContext Framework_ from the Spring Framework as well as testing support in Spring Boot.

 The following highlight the technologies used.